Oklahoma vs. Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Oklahoma and its opponents have gone over the current 63.5-point total in three of five games (60%) this season.
+- Oklahoma and its opponents have combined to put up more than 63.5 points in three of five games this season.

 - Texas has combined with its opponents to score more than 63.5 points in one game this season.